pyenv

 Python Version and Environment Manager

-Python is an interpreted, object-oriented, high level-programming language that is widely used by network engineers.
+Python is an interpreted, object-oriented, high-level programming language that is widely used by network engineers.
 Python is meant to be a simple and easy to learn language that makes use of high-level data structures for application development, scripting, and gluing scripts together.
 Python 3 is available by default on Linux distributions.

-Install and Setup pyenv
+Install and Set Up pyenv

-Step 1 - Install pyenv Prerequisites
+Step 1 - Install pyenv

 curl https://pyenv.run | bash

-Step 3 - Update .bashrc
+Step 2 - Update .bashrc

 cat <<'EOF' >> ~/.bashrc